-Instant 2D

-Instant 2D can be used to manipulate sketch dimensions, dynamically changing the values using a graphic Ruler.

-The ruler is displayed to guide the drag.
+Instant 2D Instant 2D can be used to manipulate sketch dimensions, dynamically changing the values using a graphic Ruler .
+Note The ruler is displayed to guide the drag.
 Moving closer to the ruler gradients allows you to snap to them.

-CommandManager: Sketch > Instant 2D [5]
+Where to Find It ■ CommandManager: Sketch > Instant 2D [5]